Digital asset trading has grown rapidly, but the basics can feel overwhelming. This guide explains how it all works.

 Prefer a hands-on start?
 At UpTrade, clients work with a dedicated broker and have access to research from an in-house team.
 You can book a free consultation to talk through how digital asset trading could fit your goals.

 General information only.
 This article is for educational purposes and does not constitute financial, investment, legal or tax advice, nor a recommendation to buy, sell or hold any asset.
 Cryptocurrency is a high-risk asset and you should consider your own circumstances and seek independent advice before making any decision.
-Uptrade does not make price predictions.
+UpTrade does not make price predictions.